Is Mozilla VPN Worth It?

 Mozilla VPN

-Think of it like a secure tunnel for your internet traffic.
+Think of it like a secret tunnel for your internet.
+It hides what you do online from hackers, trackers, and your internet provider.

 Who Created Mozilla VPN?